 - Olmstead Planning Committee (March 2012 October 2012), and written comments on the committee's recommendations (November 2012 January 2013). - Informal, agency-based stakeholder feedback and information gathering for the first draft plan (February 2013 May 2013). - Written comments on the first draft of the Olmstead Plan (June 2013 August 2013).
-About 100 people and organizations provided written comments on the plan (a few organizations provided comments summarizing the feedback of many individuals).22 Of all the written comments, almost 40% were family members or guardians of people with disabilities, over 20% were advocacy or other organizations, and over 20% were service providers.
+About 100 people and organizations provided written comments on the plan (a few organizations provided comments summarizing the feedback of many individuals).
+Of all the written comments, almost 40% were family members or guardians of people with disabilities, over 20% were advocacy or other organizations, and over 20% were service providers.
 About 5% of comments came from people who self-identified as individuals with disabilities (additionally, many of the organizations that provided comments include people with disabilities as leaders or board members).
-All of this feedback was reviewed, and the comments were summarized and
+All of this feedback was reviewed, and the comments were summarized and categorized.

-22 For example, three different advocacy groups submitted comments representing the views of about 50 people with disabilities.

-- categorized.
 (Figure 1, below, shows information about written and listening session comments; Figure 2, below, shows information about topics in written comments.)
+Note that individual comments may reflect more than one perspective.

+&lt;sup>23 For example, three different advocacy groups submitted comments representing the views of about 50 people with disabilities.

-Note that individual comments may reflect more than one perspective. - Olmstead Subcabinet listening sessions in St. Paul, Moorhead, Duluth, and Rochester (July 2013-August 2013).
+- Olmstead Subcabinet listening sessions in St. Paul, Moorhead, Duluth, and Rochester (July 2013- August 2013).
 About 80 people provided input at listening sessions (some people spoke more than once, and some people read comments from others).
 Of these, almost half were representatives of advocacy or other organizations, about 25% were service providers, and over 20% were family members or guardians.
 About 20% of people who spoke at listening sessions were people who self-identified as individuals with disabilities.
 (Figure 1, below, shows information about written and listening session comments.)
-Note that individual comments may reflect more than one perspective.23 - Online and email comments about revised drafts of the plan (August 2013 October 2013). - Agency-based outreach to stakeholders about the draft plan (ongoing). - Focus group results, survey research results, and other analyses (ongoing).
+Note that individual comments may reflect more than one perspective. - Online and email comments about revised drafts of the plan (August 2013 October 2013). - Agency-based outreach to stakeholders about the draft plan (ongoing). - Focus group results, survey research results, and other analyses (ongoing).

-The Subcabinet thanks every person for taking time to provide input and feedback during the drafting process.
+The subcabinet thanks every person for taking time to provide input and feedback during the drafting process.
 The input was heartfelt, respectful, represented broad viewpoints, provided insight and identified successes (not just problems).